-An inflatable or collapsible temporary spare tire.
+An inflatable or collapsible temporary spare tyre.

-Goodyear has also developed RunOnFlat tires.
+Goodyear has also developed RunOnFlat tyres.